How to do UDP hole punching

 So you boot your browser and look for how to draw pixel art clouds, but at least, at the time I wrote this, there are no single comprehensive articles on how to draw pixel art clouds.
 I suppose this is some kind of secret each pixel artist keeps to himself, because many pieces of art have some nice clouds, yet nobody even mentions how to draw them.
 This is where you wish you would have done an indoors scene.

 Well, fear not.
 I have come to tell you of one way you can use to draw credible pixel art clouds very quickly.
 This speed thing is quite important, because you simply can’t waste hours and hours of time just to draw a single cloud, and then when you try it on your game, it’s too big, or too fat, or simply too useless.
-With this method you can draw clouds in 1-3 minutes each.
-This is enough to make lots of clouds, some of which you will keep and some of which you will erase without a single bit of remorse.

 This method is meant to draw altocumulus and stratocumulus clouds, which are, in my opinion, the most cloud-like type of clouds.
 This is quite important in art, remembering the old adage: